ddejean0117/rabbit_case_study/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
-Develop a physical product/platform that bypasses the need for apps.
+Develop a physical ambient computing product/platform with a high level of data security that bypasses the need for apps.

 * Why do you think that offering this product or service would benefit the company?
 This would disrupt the multi-billion dollar smartphone industry by offering a better user experience through a simplified, more efficient and more secure user interface with technology.